p1xray/pxr-protos/README.md

-# pxr-protos
+# pxr-sso-protos
-Proto files for the PXR projects
+Proto files for the SSO